bacalhau-project/bacalhau/docs/getting-started/architecture.md

 When jobs are submitted to the requestor node, all compute nodes hear of this new job and can choose to `bid` on it.
 The job deal will have a `concurrency` setting, which refers to how many different nodes you may want to run this job.
 It will also have `confidence` and `min-bids` properties.
 Confidence is how many verification proposals must agree for the job to be deemed successful. `Min-bids` is how many bids must have been made before we will choose to accept any.

-The job might also mention the use of `volumes` (for example some IPFS CIDs).
+The job might also mention the use of `volumes` (for example some CIDs).
 The compute node can choose to bid on the job if the data for the volumes resides locally to the compute node, or it can choose to bid anyway.
 Bacalhau supports the use of external http or exec hooks to decide if a node wants to bid on a job.
 This means that a node operator can give granular rules about the jobs they are willing to run.

 ![image](../../static/img/architecture/architecture-bid-on-job.jpeg)